 Once whispered to its love that life is sweet.”Hallam HawksworthThe Adventures of a Grain of Dust

-The Sun’s outer layers will inflate until they engulf Mercury, Venus, and finally the Earth.
-Any life that has not found a way to leave the Earth by this point will be, in a word, cooked.
+The Sun’s outer layers will expand until they engulf Mercury, Venus, and finally the Earth.
+Any life that has not found a way to leave the Earth by this point will be, in a word, completely cooked.

 The Sun will swell into a red giant, scorching then engulfing the Earth.
 Image credit: James Gitlin

-Eventually like the ancestor stars that preceded it, the Sun will explode, returning new atoms to a cold, dark cloud in space.
+Eventually like the ancestor stars that preceded it, the Sun will explode, returning new atoms to the cold, dark cloud in space.
 Then the star cycle begins anew.

 What will follow is an era of black holes.
-All matter including your old atoms will either be consumed by them or flung into deep space from their gravity.
+All matter, including your old atoms, will either be consumed by them or flung into deep space from their gravity.

 This is the end of the line of what scientists know what will happen for sure.

-After hundreds of billions of years, every atom and flash of radiation are brought back together until they rush to collapse into a single point.
+After hundreds of billions of years, every atom and flash of radiation are first slowly, and then rapidly brought back together until they rush to collapse into a single point.
 This is a reversal of the Big Bang, called the ‘Big Crunch’.

 Many scientists believe that the Big Crunch will be the end of our universe, but it may be followed by something spectacular.